-The Company has posted reclamation bonds totaling US\$20,185 on the Golden Arrow property.
-The Company has applied to the Bureau of Land Management for refunds of the Golden Arrow bonds.
+The Company has posted a reclamation bond of US\$2,148 on the Golden Arrow property.
+The Company has applied for a refund of the Golden Arrow bond.
 Emgold Mining Corporation will be responsible for all future bonding on the property.
-On April 23, 2019, the Company received a bond refund of US\$18,037.

 The Company was granted a 10 year right of way to access the Golden Arrow property.
 The Company paid US\$4,262 to prepay the right of way for the entire 10-year term which began July 2016 and carries through to June 2025.
-The Company has amortized the right of way on a straight-line basis over the ten-year term, expensed as exploration and evaluation costs.
+The Company amortized the right of way on a straight-line basis over its ten-year term, expensed as exploration and evaluation costs.
 The Company expects to be reimbursed by Emgold for the remaining term of the right of way.